Last Updated on Jun 15, 2021

 Also, refer to these tips & Fix your iPad Multitasking not Working. and Customize Different settings for the Multitasking screen like Show most recently used app on the dock, Gesture, Persistent Video Overlay and Allow Multiple apps.

-Does split view work on all iPads?
-Check Supported iPads: Slide Over, Split Screen in iPadOS 13
+Does split-view work on all iPads?
+Check Supported iPads: Slide Over, Split Screen

 Apple isn’t making clear about, Which iPad Supporting Slide Over and Split View, Here’s the iPads list that we tested,

 - iPad (6th Generation)